tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/grammar-of-graphics-ggplot2.md

 At its core, ggplot2 embraces `modularity`.
 Plots are constructed through a series of layers, each appended with the `+ operator`.
 While initially, this approach may seem less intuitive than generating a plot with a single function call, it's precisely this layer-by-layer construction that grants ggplot2 its versatility.
 This methodology enables you to build a wide range of plots, from simple bar charts to complex multi-layered visualizations.

 *Another analogy*: Imagine you're painting a picture; you start with a sketch (your dataset) and then add layers of paint (aesthetics and geoms).
 Each stroke of the brush (layer) enriches your painting (plot), making it more detailed and colorful.
-This is the essence of ggplot2's layering - you build plots layer by layer, each adding new dimensions to your data story.
+This is the essence of ggplot2's layering, you build plots layer by layer, each adding new dimensions to your data story.

 ## Basic Ingredients of a ggplot:
 1. The `ggplot()` function